 How to: Create an Access Control Namespace

 The following topic explains how to create a new Access Control namespace.
-You can create one or more Access Control namespaces in your Windows Azure subscription.
+You can create one or more Access Control namespaces in your Microsoft Azure subscription.

 To create a Access Control namespace

-Go to the Windows Azure Management Portal, sign in, and then click Active Directory (Troubleshooting tip: "Active Directory" item is missing or not available).
+Go to the Microsoft Azure Management Portal, sign in, and then click Active Directory (Troubleshooting tip: "Active Directory" item is missing or not available).

 To create an Access Control namespace, click New, click App Services, click Active Directory, click Access Control, and then click Quick Create.
 (Or, click Access Control Namespaces before clicking New.)